paritytech/polkassembly/auth-server/README.md

 # JWT Authentication server

 JWT Authentication server for generating a JWT to use in the `Authentication` header by the built in JWT decoder in Hasura GraphQL Engine when started in JWT mode.
+We use symetric encryption for now.
+There's a shared secret between the hasura graphql-engine and the auth server (`ENCRYPTION_KEY` in `.env` file).

 ## Getting Started